Permanent scarring symptoms after caesarean section

 Your belly has to endure a lot after a caesarean section.
 During your pregnancy, the skin of your belly stretches considerably.
 This will result in a swollen belly after your caesarean section.
 The muscles also become weaker underneath.
 Unfortunately, your skin does not immediately bounce back to normal after giving birth.
 If only it were so.
 As a result, many women have looser abdominal skin after giving birth.

-There is probably not much that can be done about the overhanging abdomen that occurs after a caesarean section.
+There is probably not much that can be done about the overhanging abdomen that occurs after a C-section.
 A proper diet for weight loss, abdominal exercises, or sprats can help a little.
 Make sure you are well informed by your doctor first.

 In any case, it is a matter of waiting and being patient.
 There is a good chance that the abdominal skin will recover somewhat in the months after you give birth.